Motorcycle engine – Understanding the different types

 Triple cylinder motorcycle engine

-A straight-three engine / inline-triple or inline-three is a three-cylinder piston engine with cylinders arranged along a common crankshaft.
-Triple cylinder engines are much smoother than a V-twin and are narrower & lighter than an inline-four.
-These engines are found mainly in Triumph motorcycles.
+A straight-three engine, inline-triple, or inline-three is a three-cylinder piston engine with cylinders arranged along a common crankshaft.
+Triple-cylinder engines are much smoother than a V-twin, narrower, and lighter than an inline-four.
+They are mainly found in Triumph motorcycles.

 Example: Triumph Rocket 3R